-The Head of Ethics & Compliance is responsible for monitoring compliance with various elements of this Code and will do this using a variety of means, including periodic management reports, review of the online compliance systems such as those used for recording gifts and hospitality, conflicts of interest disclosures, reviews of accounting records, the annual Code certification process and, where necessary, carrying out investigations.
+The Head of Ethics & Compliance is responsible for monitoring compliance with various elements of this Code and will do this using a variety of means, including periodic management reports, review of the online compliance systems such as those used for recording gifts and hospitality, conflicts of interest disclosures, expenditure related to Public Officials, reviews of accounting records, the annual Code certification process and, where necessary, carrying out investigations.

-The Head of Internal Audit is responsible for managing and delivering the risk-based internal audit programme to provide senior management and the Audit Committee with independent and objective assessment of the adequacy and effectiveness of risk management processes and internal controls defined in the Code, policies, standards and procedures.
+The Head of Internal Audit & Risk is responsible for managing and delivering the risk-based internal audit programme to provide senior management and the Audit Committee with independent and objective assessment of the adequacy and effectiveness of risk management processes and internal controls defined in the Code, policies, standards and procedures.